-Mid-infrared radiative transfer, covering the spectral range from 4 to $15\,\mu\text{m}$ of wavelength, is of fundamental importance for various fields of atmospheric research and climate science.
-Here, in the longwave part of the electromagnetic spectrum, the

-- Earth's energy budget is balanced by thermally radiating back to space the energy received via shortwave solar radiation in 20 the ultraviolet, visible, and near infrared spectral regions (Trenberth et al., 2009; Wild et al., 2013).
-Furthermore, a wealth of trace gases has distinct rotational-vibrational emission wavebands in the mid-infrared spectral region.
-Infrared spectral measurements are therefore utilized by many remote sensing instruments to measure atmospheric state parameters, like pressure. temperature, the concentrations of water vapor, ozone, various other trace gases, as well as cloud and aerosol particles (Thies and Bendix, 2011; Yang et al., 2013; Menzel et al., 2018). - 25
+Mid-infrared radiative transfer, covering the spectral range from 4 to 15 μm of wavelength, is of fundamental importance for various fields of atmospheric research and climate science.
+Here, in the longwave part of the electromagnetic spectrum, the Earth's energy budget is balanced by thermally radiating back to space the energy received via shortwave solar radiation in the ultraviolet, visible, and near-infrared spectral regions (Trenberth et al., 2009; Wild et al., 2013).
+Furthermore, many trace gases have distinct rotational-vibrational emission wavebands in the mid-infrared spectral region.
+Infrared spectral measurements are therefore utilized by many remote sensing instruments to measure atmospheric state parameters, like pressure, temperature, the concentrations of water vapor, ozone, various other trace gases, and cloud and aerosol particles (Thies and Bendix, 2011; Yang et al., 2013; Menzel et al., 2018).

 Today, mid-infrared radiance measurements provided by satellite instruments are often assimilated directly for global forecasting, climate reanalyses, or air quality monitoring by national and international weather services and research centers.
-For example, observations by the fleet of Infrared Atmospheric Sounding Interferometer (IASI) instruments (Blumstein et al., 2004) from the European polar orbiting MetOp satellites have become a backbone in numerical weather prediction (Collard

-- and McNally, 2009) as well as monitoring the atmospheric composition (Clerbaux et al., 2009).
-New space-borne missions uti-30 lizing the wealth of information from hyperspectral mid-infrared observations will be launched beyond 2020, e.g., IASI-New Generation (IASI-NG, Crevoisier et al., 2014), the InfraRed Sounder (IRS) on the Meteosat Third Generation (MTG) geostationary satellites, the European Space Agency's new FORUM mission (ESA, 2019), or the Geosynchronous Interferometric Infrared Sounder (GIIRS) aboard the Chinese geostationary weather satellite FY-4 series (Yang et al., 2017). - 35 The vast amount of remote sensing observations from next-generation satellite sensors poses a big data challenge for numerical weather prediction and Earth system science.
+For example, observations by the fleet of Infrared Atmospheric Sounding Interferometer (IASI) instruments (Blumstein et al., 2004) from the European polar-orbiting MetOp satellites have become a backbone in numerical weather prediction (Collard and McNally, 2009) and monitoring the atmospheric composition (Clerbaux et al., 2009).
+New spaceborne missions utilizing the wealth of information from hyperspectral mid-infrared observations will be launched beyond 2020, e.g., IASI-New Generation (IASI-NG, Crevoisier et al., 2014), the InfraRed Sounder (IRS) on the Meteosat Third Generation (MTG) geostationary satellites, the European Space Agency's new FORUM mission (ESA, 2019), and the Geosynchronous Interferometric Infrared Sounder (GIIRS) aboard the Chinese geostationary weather satellite FY-4 series (Yang et al., 2017).

+The vast number of remote sensing observations from next-generation satellite sensors poses a big data challenge for numerical weather prediction and Earth system science.
 Fast and accurate radiative transfer models (RTMs) for the Earth's atmosphere are a key component for the analysis of these observations.
 For example, the Radiative Transfer for TOVS (RTTOV) model (Saunders et al., 1999, 2018) is a fast radiative transfer model for passive visible, infrared, and microwave downward-viewing satellite radiometers, spectrometers, and interferometers.
-In RTTOV, the layer optical depth for a specific gas and channel - 40 is parameterized in terms of predictors such as layer mean temperature, absorber amount, pressure, and viewing angle.
+In RTTOV, the layer optical depth for a specific gas and channel is parameterized in terms of predictors such as layer mean temperature, absorber amount, pressure, and viewing angle.
 The regression approach for the layer optical depths in RTTOV allows for particularly fast evaluation of the radiative transfer equation.
 Another example for rapid and accurate numerical modeling of band transmittances in radiative transfer is the optimal spectral sampling (OSS) method (Moncet et al., 2008).
 OSS extends the exponential sum fitting of transmittances technique in that channel-average radiative transfer is obtained from a weighted sum of monochromatic calculations.
-OSS is well suited - for remote sensing applications and radiance data assimilation in numerical weather prediction and a candidate for operational 45 processing of future satellite missions.
+OSS is well suited for remote sensing applications and radiance data assimilation in numerical weather prediction, and it is a candidate for operational processing of future satellite missions.